yusuf-Ao/Java-Beginner-Projects/README.md

 [![GitHub license](https://img.shields.io/badge/LICENSE-MIT-brightgreen)](LICENSE)

-Hi, this repository contains real world projects for a beginner to practice the concepts and fundamentals of java programming.
+Hi, this repository contains group of projects for a beginner to practice the concepts and fundamentals of java programming.